 Some of the most common IT services MSPs provide are the following:

-- Remote monitoring and hardware and infrastructure management
+- Remote monitoring of hardware and infrastructure management.

 - Cloud service configuration and monitoring.
 These can operate in unison with outside managed cloud services.